Red Dirt Road

-Red Dirt Road is the eighth studio album by American country music duo Brooks & Dunn, released in 2003 on Arista Nashville.
+Red Dirt Road is the ninth studio album by American country music duo Brooks & Dunn, released in 2003 on Arista Nashville.
 Certified platinum for sales of one million copies in the U.S., the album produced three top ten singles: "Red Dirt Road" (#1 on the Hot Country Songs chart), "You Can't Take the Honky-Tonk out of the Girl" (#3) and "That's What She Gets for Lovin' Me" (#6).
 It is considered a concept album showcasing the wide variety of musical styles that have influenced Brooks & Dunn.